4 Energy transfer. Autocatalytic reaction and spreading of fires

 Figure 13.
 Decay of a donor surrounded by many acceptors and a theoretical fit to equation 14 with \(\alpha = 1.25\).

-A log plot of the data fitted to the theoretical equation (12.14) is shown in Fig. 12.16.
+A log plot of the data fitted to the theoretical equation (12.14) is shown in Fig. 13.
 The fit is good but not exact.
 At small times, the calculated curve does not match the simulation that well.
-This may be due to the small number of calculation performed, 5000 only, but could also be due to the fact that the theoretical curve is only an approximation and clearly not exact at very small times because at time zero the rate constant tends to infinity.
+This may be due to the small number of calculation performed, 20000 only, but it is more likely to be due to the fact that the theoretical curve is only an approximation and clearly not exact at very small times because at time zero the rate constant tends to infinity.

 It is surprising at first to see that the decay is not exponential.
 The reason for this is, as explained above, that the few nearby acceptors quench the donor preferentially compared to the more distant ones, which although more numerous, quench with ever decreasing rate constants.
 Fluorescence and phosphorescence decays measured by many donor - acceptor pairs confirm this type of decay (Birks 1970; Lacowicz 2004).